-We now look forward to the interesting events and meetings planned for next year.
-The following guest talks have been arranged:-
+And so we look forward to another year.
+The following talks have been arranged:-

-If you would like to attend the monthly meetings and join in the varied activities do come along and join us.
-The meetings are held on the 2nd Tuesday of the month in High Legh Village Hall at 7.30pm.
+The meetings are held on the 2nd Tuesday of the month in High Legh Village Hall at 7.30 pm.
 Visitors and newcomers are always welcome.

 Val Challis 754271